The Best Booster Car Seat 2019

 The Insurance Institute for Highway Safety awarded this seat a Best Bet in high back mode.

 Best Belt-Positioning Booster.
-The Graco TurboBooster ($50) is the best belt-positioning booster on the market today.
+The Graco TurboBooster (Check on Amazon) is the best belt-positioning booster on the market today.
 It packs a good number of features into an affordable package: height-adjustable headrest, open belt loop design, armrests, back recline, cup holders and more.
 If you can afford the upgrade, the Graco TurboBooster With Safety Surround ($80) has additional side impact protection in the form of beefed up headrest and torso cushions.

 The Graco backless option works from (roughly) ages four to ten (40 lbs. to 110 lbs.).
 Again, even though you could use this seat for kids as young as four, we’d suggest a harnessed seat until your child is beyond 80 lbs. or as long as possible.